Top Five Tips to Create Accessible Content

 Color gets attention or establishes a mood, setting up how a viewer may react.
 Colors also have a range of associations (like red could mean danger and love), and can vary culturally.
 Color (with shapes) is used effectively in branding for awareness and recall.

-Color contrast can also cause issues for the visually impaired.
-Color contrast – put simply – is the difference between one color and another.
+Contrast can also cause issues for the visually impaired.
+Contrast – put simply – is the difference between one color and another.
 Levels of contrast can vary from high to low.
-WCAG 2.1 requires color contrast to meet a certain ratio based on variables, including the size and weight of the text.
+WCAG 2.1 requires contrast to meet a certain ratio based on variables, including the size and weight of the text.
 For simplicity’s sake, however, the minimum ratio that WCAG 2.1 requires is 4.5:1.
 Colors that are directly opposite from one another on the color wheel have the highest contrast possible.
 Colors next to each other have low contrast – which means it will be difficult for the visually impaired to read.
-Poor color contrast can affect the way someone receives information.
+Poor contrast can affect the way someone receives information.

-Here is an example of poor color contrast for web content.
+Here is an example of poor contrast for web content.